-In Dec.
-1921 Ludgate's brother Frederick died of tuberculosis [26][28].
-In Oct.
-1922 Ludgate developed pneumonia after a holiday in Lucerne, and on the 16th Oct.
-1922 Percy Edwin Ludgate died aged 39, quickly followed on the 22nd Oct.
-1922 by the death of Frederick's wife Alice, she previously having nursed Percy (Randell 1971 [5]).
+In December 1921, Ludgate's brother Frederick died of tuberculosis.^{26,28} In October 1922, Ludgate developed pneumonia after a holiday in Lucerne, and on October 16, 1922, Percy Edwin Ludgate died aged 39, quickly followed on October 22, 1922 by the death of Frederick's wife Alice, she previously having nursed Percy (Randell 19715).

-In the UK and Ireland, life expectancy was 57 years in 1922 [51], and his family died at an average age of 58 years, so Percy died younger than expected.
+In the UK and Ireland, life expectancy was 57 years in 1922,51 and his family died at an average age of 58 years, so Percy died younger than expected.
 That Alice died six days later suggests a highly infectious illness.
-His death certificate states cause of death as catarrhal pneumonia (now bronchopneumonia), which mostly accompanies diseases like influenza [52].
-The 1917-20 Spanish Flu pandemic had a minor peak in 1922, e.g. in Bern in Jan.
-1922 [53], so it is possible Percy and then Alice contracted it.
+His death certificate states cause of death as catarrhal pneumonia (now bronchopneumonia), which mostly accompanies diseases like influenza.52 The 1917-1920 Spanish Flu pandemic had a minor peak in 1922, e.g., in Bern in January 1922,53 so it is possible Percy and then Alice contracted it.